twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 cd ~/src
 mkdir geonode
 cd geonode
+vagrant box add ubuntu/trusty https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box
-vagrant init hashicorp/precise32
+vagrant init ubuntu/trusty
 {% endhighlight %}

-This installs Ubuntu Precise 12.04 LTS, a little bit dated at this point but very stable with GeoNode and good enough for my needs.
+This establishes a Ubuntu Trusty 14.04 LTS virtual machine that will be provisioned when you start it up.

 Edit the new Vagrantfile file that’s created.
 Add 3 new port forward lines below it, 8000 for the django dev server, 8001 for apache, and 8080 for Geoserver